-11.1 Managing Plugins
+11.1.
+Managing Plugins

 Managing plugins in general means loading or unloading them using the Plugin Manager.
-External plugins first need to be installed using the Plugin Installer.
+External plugins can be installed and directly activated or uninstalled using the Python Plugin Installer.
+To deactivate and reactivate external plugins, the Plugin Manager is used again.

-11.1.1 Loading a QGIS Core Plugin
+11.1.1.
+Loading a QGIS Core Plugin

-Loading a QGIS Core Plugin is done from the main menu Plugins > Manage Plugins...
+Loading a QGIS Core Plugin is done from the main menu Plugins > Amanage Plugins...

-The Plugin Manager lists all the available plugins and their status (loaded or unloaded), including all core plugins and all external plugins that have been added using the Plugin Installer (see Section 13).
+The Plugin Manager lists all the available plugins and their status (loaded or unloaded), including all core plugins and all external plugins that have been installed and automatically activated using the Python Plugin Installer (see Section 13).
 Those plugins that are already loaded have a check mark to the left of their name.
-Figure 48 shows the Plugin Manager dialog.
+Figure 61 shows the Plugin Manager dialog.

-To enable a particular plugin, click on the checkbox to the left of the plugin name, and click OK .
+To enable a particular plugin, click on the checkbox to the left of the plugin name, and click OK.
 When you exit the application, a list of loaded plugins is retained, and the next time you run QGIS these plugins are automatically loaded.